Story by Sandra Davidson

 I did not have any experience as a professional writer, and with that lack of experience comes a lack of confidence.
 A lot of publishers loved and went to the mat for the proposal I had written, and that gave me some confidence, but I didn’t have enough confidence to share what I was doing until it was done.
 I didn’t share it with my editor until I had 10 chapters because I didn’t want them to squash my dreams.
 I just wrote the stories.
 In many cases the stories are just in my voice...not my writing voice but my voice.
 I think it sounds like you’re having a conversation with me.

-Cooking and developing dishes at Chef and The Farmer is kind of the same process as writing these stories.
+[I use] the same process [while] cooking and developing dishes at Chef and The Farmer.
 I think a dish is so much more successful when there’s a story behind it.
 When I am playing with new ideas for a dish, I always try to root it in something that I know.
 I try to make sure there’s a reason for everything on the plate and that reason is generally rooted in some story.

 You've cultivated a creative voice through your food, through your television show and through your book.
 How has your voice evolved over time?